alstonf/Clock/README.md

 python time.py
 ```
 ---
-## Don't forget to give me some feedback 👍 and you are welcomed to collaborate
+## Don't forget to give me some feedback 👍 and you are welcomed to contribute

 # **END**